Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 St. Paul, MN 55103

-The Secretary of State’s office is located in the Retirement Systems of Minnesota Building, so this is where you’ll need to go if you intend to go to their office and file the form in person.
+The Secretary of State’s office is located in the Retirement Systems of Minnesota Building, so this is where you’ll need to go if you intend to file the form in person.

-If you’d like to get through this process faster you could choose expedited processing.
+Choose expedited processing to get through this process faster.
 In order to file an expedited processing request, you’ll have to file your Articles of Organization either in person or via postal mail.
 No option for online expediting is available through the Secretary of State’s office.
 You can also get expedited processing through many Minnesota state LLC formation services.